janiluuk/remidi/README.md

 This is a support package that is pre-configured.

-- Multiple user support, though preferably in the same room.
+- Multiple user support (max 16, amount of max midi channels), preferably in the same network.
 - Works through internal network (LAN / WLAN) and Bluetooth LE connections.
 - Attaches as normal USB device on host machine.
 (OS X / Windows / Linux / RPI), so no extra hacks needed.
 - Supports playing back the audio from remote host.
 (Headphones or speaker)